OpenCCO-team/OpenCCO/README.md

-This is the Implementation of the CCO algorithm based on [Schreiner etal.
-93] algorithm and note of [Clara Jaquet and Hugues Talbot  Feb 2021] and submitted to the IPOL journal:
+This is the Implementation of the CCO algorithm based on [Schreiner and Buxbaum 1993](https://ieeexplore.ieee.org/document/243413/) algorithm and note of [Jaquet etal.
+2012](https://ieeexplore.ieee.org/document/8437140) and submitted to the IPOL journal:
 "OpenCCO: An Implementation of Constrained Constructive Optimization for Generating 2D and 3D Vascular Trees"

 The online demonstration is available [here](https://ipolcore.ipol.im/demo/clientApp/demo.html?id=5555531082026)